Esperanto: Native speakers

 However, native speakers do not occupy an authoritative position in the Esperanto community, as they would in other language communities.
 This presents a challenge to linguists, whose usual source of grammaticality and meanings are native speakers.

 Culture

-Esperantists can access an international culture, including a large body of original as well as translated literature.
+Esperantists participate in an international culture, including a large body of original as well as translated literature.
 There are more than 25,000 Esperanto books, both originals and translations, as well as several regularly distributed Esperanto magazines.
-In 2013 a museum about Esperanto opened in China.
+In 2013, a museum about Esperanto opened in China.
 Esperantists use the language for free accommodations with Esperantists in 92 countries using the Pasporta Servo or to develop pen pals through Esperanto Koresponda Servo.